Data Storytelling: How to Tell a Great Story with Data?

 5. State a call to action.

-Involving a line graph would help me analyze trend lines of specific stock prices.
+A line graph would help me analyze trend lines of specific stock prices.

-2. Dig Deeper to Identify the Sole Purpose of Your Story
+Dig Deeper to Identify the Sole Purpose of Your Story

 • Develop a personal “passion statement.”
 In one sentence, tell your prospects and why you are genuinely excited about working with them.
 Your passion statement will be remembered long.

-3. Use Powerful Headings
+Use Powerful Headings

 • Remember, your heading is a statement that offers your audience a vision of a better understanding.
 It’s not about you.
 It’s about them.

-4. Design a Road-Map
+Design a Road-Map

 • Create a list of all the key points you want your audience to know about your story, visual, or analysis.

-5. Conclude with brevity
+Conclude with Brevity

 Types of Data and Suitable Charts

-Let us see the common types of data we encounter and how to tell stories from those, by selecting the best-fit charts.
+Let us see the common types of data we encounter and how to tell stories from those by selecting the best-fit charts.
 Commonly encountered types of data:

 Textual Data